globus/globus-compute/docs/limits.rst

 by Globus Compute both at the user level as well as in the aggregate.
 Without these limits functions that either consume or produce large volumes of data could overload the system.

-The current data limit is set to **5MB** on task submissions, which applies to both individual functions as well as batch submissions.
-The SDK will raise a ``MaxRequestSizeExceeded`` exception when this limit is exceeded.
-This limit currently is much larger than the limit on result size since this limit applies to batch job requests.
+The current data limit is set to **10MB** on task submissions, which applies to both individual functions as well as batch submissions.
+The SDK will raise a ``GlobusAPIError`` exception stating ``TASK_PAYLOAD_TOO_LARGE`` when this limit is exceeded.

-Similarly, there is a data limit of **512KB** on result size on a per-function basis.
+Similarly, there is a data limit of **10MB** on result size on a per-function basis.
 If the serialized result from a task exceeds this limit, a ``MaxResultSizeExceeded`` exception is reported by the SDK when the task request is queried.
 In this case, the result is unrecoverable.